The curatorial team will be staying at the Florita. Please come to see us if you have any problems

 Shopping and Money

-As ATMs are sparse, maybe broken and potentially dangerous (as they can be targeting by muggers) try to bring sufficient US dollars in cash in range of small units.
+As ATMs are sparse, maybe broken so try to bring sufficient US dollars in cash in range of small units.
 Smaller dollars notes are great for tipping.

-You can change US dollars into Haitian Gourdes in the neighbourhood of the Biennale Site in Grand Rue or in several downtown supermarkets.
+You can change US dollars into Haitian Gourdes at bureau de change in Jacmel.
 If you run short of cash friends can send via Western Union or MoneyGram.

 There is a virtual currency, the Haitian Dollar.
 When the US invaded Haiti in 1915 they fixed the gourde to the US dollar at the rate of 5 gourdes a dollar.
 This has led to a 500-gourde bill being referred to as 100 Haitian dollars, a 100-gourde bill referred to as 20 Haitian dollars...and so on.
 This can be very confusing and lead you to be vulnerable to hustles by money changers in the first week.
 So, concentrate, count your money carefully and make sure that when asking a price to clarify if they mean Haitian or US dollars when discussing prices in dollars.